What is the Safeguarding on Transport programme?

 Last year, out of 962 Safeguarding and Vulnerability Reports for incidents occurring in Scotland involving children and young people, 181 (20%) were for children living in Glasgow.

-When BTP identify a child or young person at risk, they can refer them to Railway Children’s Youth Practitioners who provide trauma-informed, bespoke support plans and family interventions to create positive change in their lives.
+When BTP identify a child or young person at risk, they can refer them to our Youth Practitioners, who provide trauma-informed, bespoke support plans and family interventions to create positive change in their lives.